alexfernandez/alexfernandez.github.io/2026/avis-lxxx.md

 And under 80 days?
 Today we will explore this crazy project that would make [Jules Verne proud](https://en.wikipedia.org/wiki/Around_the_World_in_Eighty_Days).
-And we will figure out if it can be done with a relatively modest budget.
+And we will try to figure out if it can be done with a relatively modest budget.
 Like, say, one million euros.

 ![An autonomous airship.
 Source: Nano Banana based on a sketch by the author.](pics/avis-lxxx-concept.jpg "A realistic airship with a sunset behind.
 It features a solar panel on top, and fins on the sides and on top.
 Lighting is not consistent at all.
 Apologies for the AI-generated image, but I think it conveys the essence of the project better than one of my sketches.")

-# The Project
+# 🚧 The Project

 For starters let's review how crazy the idea is by answering a few questions that may be popping into your head.